-The community in encouraged to support this fair by visiting the projects from 11until 11:30 a.m.
-An awards ceremony will follow.
+The community is encouraged to support this fair by visiting the projects from 11 to 11:30 a.m.
+The awards ceremony will follow.

 Fairmont State University is meeting the challenge of educating professionals in a variety of fields including architecture, criminal justice, business and multiple areas within the field of education.
 Many fields that once employed graduates with bachelor’s degrees now prefer to hire those with master’s degrees.
 Choosing to pursue a master’s degree program at FSU represents a commitment to excellence, personal growth and lifelong learning.